apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ## Tips & Tricks
 - It is possible to have a k8s cluster using linux services not containers, but it is very difficult & unconvenient.
+- k8s policy for deprecating some feature is after 3 versions, for example if it has deprecated some thing in 1.19, it will stop working in 1.23

 ## Directories
 ## Ports